Matthew-R-Lehnert/take-home-test/SampleExercise.md

 ## Instructions
 * Instantiate a sequential model in Keras using `keras_model_sequential` and assign it to `dnn_binary_model`
 * Create the first dense layer with `50` units, `'relu'` activation, and use `ncol` to set the input shape equal to the number of columns in X_train
-* Assign the appropriate activation function to the output layer
+* Assign the appropriate activation function to the output layer (Look back at the slides on activation if you forgot!)
-* Assign the appropriate loss function to the compile function
+* Assign the appropriate loss function to the compile function (Look back at the slides on loss if you forgot!)
 ## Code (Scaffolded)
 ```
 # Instantiate a keras_model_sequential and assign it to dnn_binary_model